Todd Family Final DNA Report

 1. Hunterdon County New Jersey Todds

-The family of David Todd 1731-1809, John Todd 1729-1802 and a possible nephew John Todd 1755-1820 of Hunterdon Co NJ have a DNA pattern totally different from the Somerset Co NJ Todds described below.
+The family of David Todd 1731-1809, John Todd 1729-1802 and a distant cousin John Todd 1755-1820 who migrated later to Somerset Co NJ have a DNA pattern totally different from the Somerset Co NJ Todds described below.
 However, both of the John’s migrated to Somerset County and the two families became conflated in the eyes of later family historians.
 This DNA pattern also matches that of the family of Andrew Todd b 1750s, lived in York Co 1779-1783, married Elizabeth Sipes in 1782 in Maryland, migrated to SW Virginia in the late 1780s and died in Tazewell Co in 1801.
 Andrew may be related to a Patrick Todd who was also in one of the York Co tax lists and signed the oath of allegiance along with Andrew in Harford Co MD where Patrick settled.
 I suspect Andrew and Patrick are close kin and immigrants from Ireland just before the Revolution.

-1. Ayrshire/Co Down-Co Antrim- Co Somerset County New Jersey “second wave” group
+1. Ayrshire/Co Down-Co Antrim- Co Somerset County New Jersey group

 The Todds of Somerset County New Jersey consists of a sister and 5 brothers: Robert, William, John, James and Andrew identified as such in the Janeway Store records in Somerset County in 1735 and 1736.
 We believe that three of these are the Todds that appear in later records in Somerset County, namely Andrew Todd d 1781, William Todd d 1760 and James Todd d 1781. and that John and Robert moved on to other locations.
 The DNA pattern has no match with either the Todds of Hunterdon Co NJ (see above) or the Mary Todd Lincoln group of Todds or the Mechlenburg Co NC Todds.